How To Fix Problem: “SD Card Won’t Format”

 Step 1: Right-click on the Start button.
 Pick the Disk Management option from the menu list.

-Step 2: Once located your SD card in Disk Management, right-click it to choose the Change Drive Letter and Paths option.
+Step 2: Once located your SD card is in Disk Management, right-click it to choose the Change Drive Letter and Paths option.

 Step 3: Press the Change button, then choose a drive letter from the drop-down menu.